 The Prophet’s sincerity in his Da’wah

-The Prophet Muhammad (SAW) exhibited complete sincerity in his Daw’ah, seeking no reward or appreciation from people.
-This is evident in the Quran:
+Prophet Muhammad (SAW) showed complete sincerity in his Daw’ah and sought no reward from people.
+The Quran shows this:

 وَمَآ أَسْـَٔلُكُمْ عَلَيْهِ مِنْ أَجْرٍ ۖ إِنْ أَجْرِىَ إِلَّا عَلَىٰ رَبِّ ٱلْعَـٰلَمِينَ